lautenberger/elmfire/docs/verification.rst

 ============

-ASTM E1355 *Standard Guide for Evaluating the Predictive Capability of Deterministic Fire Models* (2018) defines *model validation* as "the process of determining the degree to which a calculation method is an accurate representation of the real-world from the perspective of the intended uses of the calculation method."

 ASTM E1355 *Standard Guide for Evaluating the Predictive Capability of Deterministic Fire Models* (2018) defines *model verification* as "the process of determining that the implementation of a calculation method accurately represents the developer's conceptual description of the